If you’ve had to delay your investment journey until your 40s, don’t worry – you’re there now, and that’s what matters. Better late than never, right?

 Consider drip feeding your investment plan

 Now, if you remain invested and decide to keep up with the drip feeding, not only could you enjoy some positive growth during better days, you could also take advantage of the lows.
-When markets fall, investments get cheaper, meaning you could grab some bargains that could potentially see their value rise over the long-term.
-This is exactly what drip feeding allows you to do – since you’re investing regularly, you should have the capacity to purchase cheaper shares when the time comes.
+This is because when markets fall, investments get cheaper, meaning you could grab some bargains that could potentially see their value rise over the long-term.
+This is exactly what drip feeding allows you to do – since you’re investing regularly, you might just have the capacity to purchase cheaper shares when the time comes.

 Think about reviewing your contributions

 You may have avoided the investment arena because of your financial situation in your 20s or 30s, but if your finances are in a better place now, it could be worth reconsidering your contributions.